zeroasiccorp/wildebeest/README.md

 ## Limitations

+* No carry chain inferences
-* No support for tri-state circuit inference
+* No tri-state circuit inferences
-* No support for latch inference
+* No latch inferences

 ## Command Options